 Alloys with W/Ta/Mo; evolves gas on first heating.

-Titanium is a strong metal with low density that is quite ductile (especially in an oxygen-freeenvironment).
+Titanium is a strong metal with low density that is quite ductile (especially in an oxygen-free environment).
 The relatively high melting point (more than 1,650℃ or 3,000℉ ) makes it useful as a refractory metal.
-It is paramagnetic and has fairly low electrical and thermal conductive.
-Titanium sputtering targets are common used in hardware tool coating, decorative coating, semicondutor components and Flat display coating.
-It is one of the core materials for preparing integrated circuits, and the purity usually require over 99.99%.
-AEM also can provide Titanium alloy targets such as tungsten titanium (W/Ti 90/10 wt%) sputtering target, which is an improtant material for semiconductor and solar industry.
-The density of W/Ti sputtering target we can reach over 14.24 g/cm3, and the purity can reach to 99.995%.
+It is paramagnetic and has relatively low electrical and thermal conductivity.
+Titanium Sputtering Targets are commonly used in hardware tool coating, decorative coating, semiconductor components, and flat display coating.
+It is one of the core materials for preparing integrated circuits, and purity usually requires over 99.99%.
+AEM offers Titanium alloy targets such as Tungsten Titanium (W/Ti 90/10 wt%) Sputtering Target, an essential material for the semiconductor and solar industry.
+The W/Ti sputtering target density can reach over 14.24 g/cm3, and the purity can reach 99.995%.

 • Melting (EB-Electron Beam Melting)